newrelic/papers/README.md

 ```

 ### Generating the manifest from inside your tests
 If you update your gems on a frequent basis, failing to remember to update the Papers manifest can be a time-consuming effort in getting your tests to pass.
-If you'd like, you can add this to your test to generate the manifest automatically:
+You can add this to your test to generate the manifest automatically:

 ```ruby
 Papers::ManifestUpdater.new.update!
 ```

+Note that you should not do this if you manually edit your manifest!

 ## License